ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 # Migrating from a Compose PostgreSQL
 {: #compose-migrating}

-Current users of {{site.data.keyword.composeForPostgreSQL}} or Compose.com can migrate to {{site.data.keyword.databases-for-postgresql_full}} using a {{site.data.keyword.databases-for-postgresql}} read-only replica.
+Current users of {{site.data.keyword.composeForPostgreSQL}} or Compose.com can migrate to {{site.data.keyword.databases-for-postgresql_full}} by using a {{site.data.keyword.databases-for-postgresql}} read-only replica.

-The general process for a migration is to create an {{site.data.keyword.databases-for-postgresql}} read-only replica subscribed to a Compose Deployment as the source.
+The general process for a migration is to create an {{site.data.keyword.databases-for-postgresql}} read-only replica that is subscribed to a Compose Deployment as the source.
 Your data is copied from the Compose deployment and the replica.
 Once the initial copy is made, replication is established and any new changes are replicated from Compose over to the replica.

 When you want to migrate and switch your applications to use {{site.data.keyword.databases-for-postgresql}}, disconnect your applications from the Compose deployment, promote the replica to a stand-alone {{site.data.keyword.databases-for-postgresql}} deployment, and reconnect your applications to {{site.data.keyword.databases-for-postgresql}}.

 Replication between Compose and {{site.data.keyword.databases-for-postgresql}} is set up to be a short-term operation only for the purposes of migration.
 It is not supported as a permanent replication strategy.

-Downtime is limited to the window where you stop your applications using the Compose deployment, promote the replica, and reconnect your applications to the new {{site.data.keyword.databases-for-postgresql}} deployment.
+Downtime is limited to the window where you stop your applications that use the Compose deployment, promote the replica, and reconnect your applications to the new {{site.data.keyword.databases-for-postgresql}} deployment.

 ## Setting Up on Compose